-Author: Aamenah Al-Ani, Medical Student, University of Auckland, New Zealand.
-DermNet New Zealand Editor-in-Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Author: Aamenah Al-Ani, Medical Student, University of Auckland, Auckland, New Zealand.
+DermNet New Zealand Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Gus Mitchell/Maria McGivern.
 February 2018.

 The indications for atopy patch tests in a patient with atopic dermatitis include: